Workshops

 There are no available registration dates at this time.

-Using Maine as our sketch-pad, we will spend our week together, both photographing and in intensive critique.
+Guided by Karen Marshall, using Maine as our sketchpad, we will spend our week together, both photographing and in intensive critique.
 We will look at the stories we come across in the social landscape and explore various ways to articulate our observations in a single frame, and in groups of images seen together in concert.

 By learning how to implement various editing and sequencing techniques participants will gain a strong foundation of how to organize their work into powerful visual narratives.
 We will consider how text, audio and video, and book design may support and/or expand our photographic practice.

-Past student work (left to right): Carol Balassa, Sheila Bodine, Wayne Thornbrough, Serge Deveaux
+left to right: Carol Balassa, Sheila Bodine, Wayne Thornbrough, Serge Deveaux

 Share This